-Undertakings of electronic communications networks and services have continued to increase both the coverage and capacity of their broadband networks in order to support present and future requirements of subscribers of broadband internet access services.
-In turn, the ubiquity of the broadband internet access services and the growth in the take-up of bundled packages8, have subsequently fuelled an expansion in demand for both TV platform services and OTT services in Malta.
+have subsequently fuelled an expansion in demand for both TV platform services and OTT services in Malta.
 In fact, local undertakings of pay-TV platforms are adjusting their services to also support OTT TV content distribution, allowing their end-users to watch TV content over a range of internet-connected devices.

-Media service providers have started to develop new and different routes to make their content available to viewers, such as by streaming their linear TV content and on-demand programmes over the public internet (through their websites and/or mobile Apps), in addition to publishing news articles, producing podcasts and posting content on social media platforms.9

-Media service providers are also making their content available in HD video-resolution format, to match expected end-user viewing experience.
-Net neutrality provisions ensure that media service providers, as end-users of internet access services, can distribute their content to their viewers without discrimination.10
+Media service providers have started to develop new and different routes to make their content available to viewers, such as by streaming their linear TV content and on-demand programmes over the public internet (through their websites and/or mobile Apps), in addition to publishing news articles, producing podcasts and posting content on social media platforms.10 Media service providers are also making their content available in HD video-resolution format, to match expected end-user viewing experience.
+Net neutrality provisions ensure that media service providers, as end-users of internet access services, can distribute their content to their viewers without discrimination.11

 At the consumer level TV viewers have raised their expectations relative to their TV-viewing experience, as TV productions in HD video-resolution format are now mainstream.
-Moreover, the increased availability of TV broadcast channels in HD has accelerated the increase in ownership of HD enabled TV equipment by households in Malta.11 In addition, consumers have started using smart TVs12, and other internet-connected devices (e.g.,
+Moreover, the increased availability of TV broadcast channels in HD has accelerated the increase in ownership of HD enabled TV equipment by households in Malta.12 In addition, consumers have started using smart TVs13, and other internet-connected devices (e.g., smartphones/tablets and streaming sticks14) to access both linear and non-linear audio-visual content.